 Known PCs This lists all current entries.
 Data displayed is name (IP Address) type .
 The "type" indicates whether the PC is connected to the LAN.
+Edit Use this to change the data for the selected PC in the list.
+The data for the selected PC will then be shown in the "Properties" area, where it may be edited.
+(Click "Update" to save any changes.)
+Delete Use this to Delete the selected PC from the list.
+This should be done in 2 situations: The PC has been removed from your LAN.
+The entry is incorrect.
 PC Properties Name If adding a new PC to the list, enter its name here.
 It is best if this matches the PC's "hostname".